Frederick Hitz: Life

+Controversy

 In 1992 Hitz, as CIA Inspector General, accused CIA Jamaica station chief Janine Brookner (one of the first female station chiefs), of being a 'boozy provocateur', an accusation that prevented her planned promotion to Prague station chief.
 His accusations were proven to be false when affidavits in contradiction of all accusations were presented in court filings.
 Within three hours of the filing of the affidavits, the CIA offered Bookner $480,000 in settlement.
 Bookner never regained her status within the CIA and resigned; it is not known if Hitz was penalized by the CIA for the false and misleading report, and he has never offered a public statement on his role in sabotaging her career.
 He was subsequently investigated by the President's Council on Integrity and Efficiency over the affair.

 Hitz retired from the CIA in 1998 and took a position as Distinguished Practitioner in Residence in the Woodrow Wilson School of Public and International Affairs at Princeton University.
 He is also a lecturer at the University of Virginia School of Law, Frank Batten School of Leadership and Public Policy, and Politics Department, specializing in intelligence and anti-terrorism law.